 Hair transplants aren’t just for men.
 Many women also get hair transplants to treat female pattern baldness and certain other conditions like traction alopecia.
-This patient had an FUT transplant to address hair thinning around her temples.
+This patient had a FUT transplant to address hair thinning around her temples.

 After just 6 months, she has a much denser, more even hairline.
-As a result she can wear her hair in a greater range of styles without worrying about her temple hair loss.
+As a result, she can wear her hair in a greater range of styles without worrying about her temple hair loss.

 After 6 months you should start to see noticeable growth.
-If you don’t have the density you want yet, that’s OK — final results aren’t usually visible until 12-18 months after surgery.
+If you don’t have the density you want yet, that’s OK.
+Final results aren’t usually visible until 12-18 months after surgery.

-However, if you have minimal growth or very little density, this could be a cause for concern.
+However, if you have minimal hair growth or very little density, this could be a cause for concern.
 Speak to your consultant about what you can do to stimulate hair growth.
 They may recommend you start taking Finasteride (if you’re a man and not already using it).
-Finasteride has a few potential side effects, but these are very rare, and it’s extremely successful for reducing symptoms of male pattern baldness.
+Finasteride has a few potential side effects, but these are very rare, and it’s extremely successful in reducing symptoms of male pattern baldness.

 Finasteride can take a few months to kick in, so you may need to wait at least 12-16 weeks to see the effect on your hair density 6 months after a hair transplant.

 That said, it’s unusual to see a lot of graft hair loss after 6 months.
 If you notice this, speak to your consultant.
-A particular risk of FUT transplants is taking hair from outside the safe donor area .
+A particular risk of FUT hair transplants is taking hair from outside the safe donor area .
 If this happens, it may result in premature graft hair loss.